Russian Agricultural Bank: History

+Financial performance

+As of January 2010, Russian Agricultural Bank ranked third among Russian banks by capital (157.7 billion rubles) and fourth by net assets (951.4 billion rubles).

+Since 2010, the bank has received approximately 300 billion rubles in state support.
+Beginning in 2014, it reported losses under IFRS; however, by the end of 2017, losses had decreased nearly threefold—from 58.9 billion to 19.5 billion rubles.
+In the first quarter of 2018, the bank returned to profitability, posting a net profit of 876 million rubles.
+As of June 1, 2018, it ranked fourth in the Russian banking system by assets, totaling 3.5 trillion rubles.

+The group’s net profit under IFRS amounted to 1.4 billion rubles in the first half of 2020.
+As of February 1, 2021, the bank’s net assets stood at 4.0 trillion rubles, with own funds of 0.5 trillion rubles; net profit for 2020 reached 2.2 billion rubles.
+By February 2022, the bank ranked sixth in Russia by net assets (4.219 trillion rubles).

+In 2023, the bank increased its IFRS net profit to 31.8 billion rubles.
+Over the same year, the group’s loan portfolio (before provisions) grew by 306.1 billion rubles (9.0 percent), reaching 3.7 trillion rubles.
+As of 2023, the bank ranked fifth among Russian banks by both total assets (4.54 trillion rubles) and capital (583.4 billion rubles).

+Net profit under IFRS amounted to 26 billion rubles in the first half of 2024, nearly 70 percent higher year-on-year.
+For the full year 2024, the bank reported a 25 percent increase in net profit, reaching 39.8 billion rubles.

 Sanctions

 This bank has been sanctioned by the United Kingdom since 1 August 2014, with additional sanctions in December 2023 which ban correspondent banking relationships.

 On February 24, 2022, US President Joe Biden imposed economic sanctions on RusAg and other Russian financial institutions in response to Russia's invasion of Ukraine.

 The European Union imposed full sanctions on RusAg in 2022.
 This included a full exclusion from the SWIFT network, having all its assets in the union frozen, restrictions on dealing with the bank, and a ban on financial services from EU firms.

 On 18 July 2025, the European Union imposed the 18th package of sanctions on Russia which caused UnionPay network cards issued card by RusAg to stop working in the EU from July 20 2025.
 These cards were one the most popular methods of payment abroad for Russians after the exit of Visa and Mastercard in 2022 whose cards issued in Russia ceased working abroad.
 Similarly, some foreign issued UnionPay cards also ceased working at RusAg terminals and ATMs in Russia.